AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 - `GeoLocationCountryDatabasePath` - amends the convention path for where the IP-country geolocation database can be found.
 See the "Country and region" section below for more details.
 - `GeoLocationCityDatabasePath` - amends the convention path for where the IP-city geolocation database can be found.
 See the "Country and region" section below for more details.
 - `GeoLocationRegionListPath` - if provided, the file referenced will be used to construct the list of regions for selection.
 See the "Country and region" section below for more details.
-- `IncludeCriteria` - provides the specific list of criteria to make available for creating personsaliation groups.
+- `IncludeCriteria` - provides the specific list of criteria to make available for creating personalisation groups.
-- `ExcludeCriteria` - provides a list of criteria to exclude from the full list of available criteria made available for creating personsaliation groups.
+- `ExcludeCriteria` - provides a list of criteria to exclude from the full list of available criteria made available for creating personalisation groups.
 - `NumberOfVisitsTrackingCookieExpiryInDays` - sets the expiry time for the cookie used for number of visits page tracking for the pages viewed criteria (default if not provided is 90).
 - `ViewedPagesTrackingCookieExpiryInDays` - sets the expiry time for the cookie used for viewed page tracking for the pages viewed criteria (default if not provided is 90).
 - `CookieKeyForTrackingNumberOfVisits` - defines the cookie key name used for tracking the number of visits.